Office Reception Seating Tips – Explore Comfortable and Functional Waiting Area Designs

 What materials are best for office reception seating?

-Durable fabrics like leather or high-quality polyester, along with easy-to-clean surfaces, are recommended for high-traffic areas.
+• Durable fabrics such as leather or high-quality polyester, with easy-to-clean surfaces for high-traffic areas.

 How often should reception furniture be updated?

-Typically, every 5–7 years depending on wear, style trends, and functional needs.
+• Typically every 5–7 years, depending on wear, style trends, and functionality.

 Conclusion